borango/borango.github.io/PANBESY/index.md

 # <center>Pandemic Belief Systems</center>

-<center>"research shows that _We agree on much more than we thought we do_"</center>
+<center>research shows: "we agree on much more than we thought we do"</center>

-<object class="clear" id="graph_1" width="50%" data="../panbesy_1/graph-local.svg" type="image/svg+xml" alt="simplified knowledge map containing assumed causes and effects for both corona believers and conspiracy believers" ></object>
+<object class="clear" id="graph_1" width="50%" data="../panbesy_1/graph-local.svg" type="image/svg+xml" alt="simplified knowledge map containing mostly shared values for both corona believers and conspiracy believers" ></object>

 I am not vaccinated against the corona virus.
 Perhaps you are.
 This could divide us into two different classes of people who can't understand each other.